martinfarmer/angular-evaluation/README.md

 ![Screenshot of evaluation](./screenshot.png?raw=true "Screenshot of evaluation")

+## Evaluation Procedure

+Fork this repository using your own Github account, implement the evaluation requirements below, and push the changes to the repository fork.

+On completion, send a link to the forked repository to Kalibri for review.

+Take care to ensure all requirements are met and the application and its tests run without error.

 ## Evaluation Requirements

 Update the application so that when a user clicks an item in the display list, it removes that item via the repository service and updates the view to match.